Rachel Kagan (Cohen)

 Rachel Kagan was born in 1888 to a traditional and staunchly Zionist family in Odessa.
 Her father, Yaakov Lubarsky, helped found the Hibbat Zion (Love of Zion) movement, and from a young age Rachel was exposed to some of the great Jews and Zionists of Odessa—from the essayist Ahad ha-Am to the poet Hayyim Nahman Bialik.
 A gifted student, she graduated in mathematics from the Odessa University of Women.
 She also assumed an active role in community life, volunteering in a Jewish kindergarten, visiting the poor and the needy, and serving as head of the Family Advice Bureau.
 In 1913 she married Dr. Noah Cohen, a physician and Zionist.
 In 1914, Dr. Cohen departed for Palestine, but the outbreak of World War I compelled Rachel and their infant son to remain behind in Odessa until 1919, when they boarded the S.S.
 Russland, bound for Israel.

-Throughout her Knesset career, Kagan fought tirelessly for women’s rights, submitting proposals for a minimum sentence for wife-beaters and urging for a solution to the problem of agunot (women waiting for a Jewish divorce from a recalcitrant or missing husband).
+Throughout her Knesset career, Kagan fought tirelessly for women’s rights, submitting proposals for a minimum sentence for wife-beaters and urging for a solution to the problem of Woman who cannot remarry, either because her husband cannot or will not give her a divorce (get) or because, in his absence, it is unknown whether he is still alive.agunot.
 Kagan evinced an unswerving faith in the potential of women to shape and influence public life.
 Although she maintained that one must indeed recognize the biological differences between men and women, recognition need not make one beholden to old notions of women’s proper sphere.
 From her early days as a WIZO member Kagan felt that the role of a women’s organization was to “emancipate the woman from her passive attitude to public life—to bring home to her the significance and the importance of the right to vote which had been afforded to her; [and] to explain to her the magnitude of her task in forging enlightened public opinion.”

 Kagan’s contributions to Israeli politics and social welfare were not limited to the sphere of women’s issues.
 Her range of concerns was broad and her powers of empathy, formidable.
 Municipal leader Shmuel Bialik recalled a visit that he made with Rachel Kagan to a Haifa nursery, where they found young children resting on the floor on thin mats.
 “Tell me, Mr. Bialik,” she said, “how can I sleep on my soft bed when they are resting on hard ground?”—a comment which led to the purchase of proper mattresses for the nursery.
 When the Black Panther Movement began to rise as a force in the economically depressed sectors of the country, Kagan was responsible for encouraging the establishment for the Building of the Social Gap Committee, which eventually became The Family and Social Welfare Department.
 She helped establish the WIZO Mobile Library, which brings books in nine languages to seventy remote settlements in Israel, as well as the WIZO Legal Advice Bureau on Family Matters.
 Under WIZO auspices, she also helped institute an organization for consumer rights.
 In her later years, as honorary President of WIZO, she became extremely involved in issues concerning the elderly, working among other projects for the establishment of the The Friendship Fund for needy WIZO veterans.